fmdtools logo - hindenberg

 resilience importance width:1000px

-Enabling proactive design process
+Enabling a proactive design process - especially when we don’t have data

 width:900px